 New York & Company has taken a bite out of fashion's big apple.
-The chain caters to women looking for moderately priced apparel (jeans, dresses, and coordinates) and accessories (sunglasses, costume jewelry, handbags, and hosiery) mostly at the mall.
-It sells its proprietary branded fashions via more than 550 stores, including about two dozen outlet shops, in 40-plus states and online.
-Founded in 1918 and operated as a subsidiary of Limited Brands (since renamed L Brands) from 1985 to 2002, the chain was sold for $153 million to an investor team including former CEO Richard Crystal and Irving Place Capital, who took New York & Company public in 2004.
-More recently, the company has struggled to turn a profit.
+The chain caters to working women ages 25 to 45 looking for moderately priced apparel (jeans, dresses, and coordinates) and accessories (sunglasses, costume jewelry, handbags, and hosiery), mostly at the mall.
+It sells its proprietary branded fashions at more than 500 stores, including a growing number of New York & Company Outlet shops, in 40-plus states and online.
+Founded in 1918 and operated as a subsidiary of Limited Brands (since renamed

 Sales and Marketing

 To compete in the competitive women's apparel and accessories arena, the company has been gradually increasing its spending on advertising, to $31.1 million in fiscal 2014 (ended January), from $26.6 million in fiscal 2012.
 The fashion chain, which targets women between the ages of 25 and 45, also boasts a presence in the crowded beauty market through its partnership with